 As usual in Windows, you uninstall an application via the Control Panel.
-This SIMATIC IPC DiagMonitor name is entered in the software installation list as follows:
+The following name is entered for SIMATIC IPC DiagBase in the software installation list:

-SIMATIC IPC DiagMonitor
+SIMATIC IPC DiagBase

 The removal routine removes all components from your system.
 Your configuration settings are maintained.